-The atmosphere of the Wild West is conveyed in the emblem of this fast food chain because Arby’s logo consists of an imitation of a cowboy hat.
-It also resembles the headdress of Hispanics and the tip of hot pepper.
-That is, the identity of the restaurants is associated with well-seasoned dishes intended for lovers of simple and tasty food.
+The emblem of this fast food chain conveys the atmosphere of the Wild West because Arby’s logo consists of an imitation of a cowboy hat.
+It also resembles the headdress of Hispanics and the tip of a hot pepper.
+The restaurant’s identity is associated with well-seasoned dishes intended for lovers of simple and tasty food.

 Arby’s: Brand overview